WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ## Overview

-This section describes how Whiteflag messages are implemented by the WFJL.
+This section describes how Whiteflag messages are implemented internally by the WFJL.

-For implementation in other software applications, only the `org.whiteflagprotocol.java` package with the `WfMessage` class and its nested creator class `WfMessage.Creator` are required.
+To use Whiteflag messages in software applications, only the `org.whiteflagprotocol.java` package with the `WfMessage` class and its nested creator class `WfMessage.Creator` are required.